-- Guidelines for C-OSS concerning PaP and RC Management - Guidelines for Coordination / Publication of Planned Temporary Capacity Restrictions for the European Railway Network - Guidelines concerning non-RU applicants - Handbook for International Contingency Management.
+- ➤ Guidelines for C-OSS concerning PaP and RC Management - Handbook for Temporary Capacity Restrictions - Guidelines concerning non-RU applicants - Handbook for International Contingency Management.

 3. Publication and Updating process

 a) Of the CID

 Unlike with the Network Statement, there is no need for a consultation process for the CID.
 Therefore, any change in the CID can be immediately published.
 However, it must be noted that both the Network Statement and the Implementation Plan have specific consultation processes.